Seruwila Raja Maha Viharaya – සේරුවිල මගුල් මහා විහාරය

 1. Stupa – Origin 2nd Century B.C. – restored in 1920’s.

-2. Restored Northern entrance – This building has evidence of molded bricks, balustrades, guard stones and moonstones.
-In addition there is ruined ceremonial gateway with carved stone door frame.
+2. Restored Northern entrance – This building has evidence of moulded bricks, balustrades, guard stones, and moonstones.
+In addition, there is a ruined ceremonial gateway with a carved stone door frame.

-3. Western entrance – Evidences of preliminary stages of stone works in moldings showing exemplary stone jointing methods.
+3. Western entrance – Evidence of preliminary stages of stone works in mouldings showing exemplary stone jointing methods.

-4. Southern entrance – Balustrades with elephant motifs, guard stones and stone door frame etc.
+4. Southern entrance – Balustrades with elephant motifs, guard stones stone door frame, etc.

 5. Eastern entrance